 - Influenza and pneumococcal pneumonia vaccines

-- Lung transplantation: We can identify potential candidates for lung transplantation and make referrals to the Mass General Lung Transplant Program for further evaluation Specializing in the Full Spectrum of Interstitial Lung Diseases
+- Lung transplantation: We can identify potential candidates for lung transplantation and make referrals for some patients to the Mass General Lung Transplant Program for further evaluation

 Mass General has a long-standing research and clinical interest in interstitial lung diseases.
-Today, our program includes lung specialists, chest radiologists and pathologists, thoracic surgeons and research scientists whose focus is interstitial lung diseases.
+Today, our program includes lung specialists, chest radiologists, pulmonary pathologists, thoracic surgeons and research scientists whose focus is interstitial lung diseases.

 Physicians and scientists in our program are working toward new advances for interstitial lung diseases for which current treatment options are limited.
 In addition to delivering exceptional clinical care, we offer patients the opportunity to participate in clinical trials of new therapies and scientific investigations into the causes of interstitial lung diseases.